VickySun93/cs307/Source Tree Repository Upkeep README.txt

+Last edited by Stephen Kercher, 3/2/15 at 9:01PM

 As I am sure most of you know, we are using SourceTree to keep all of our file updated and so we all have very updated versions of what each other is doing.